bridgetownrb/bridgetown/bridgetown-website/src/_docs/datafiles.md

 New for Bridgetown 1.2: for easier access to data in your templates whether that data comes from the resource directly or from data files, you can use [front matter](/docs/front-matter/) to specify a data path for merging into the resource.

-Just define a front matter variable in a resource like so:
+Define a front matter variable in a resource like so:

 ```yaml
 ---